awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 Using the Amazon Chime SDK requires the following:
 + The ability to program\.
 + An AWS account\.
 + An IAM role with a policy that grants permission to access Amazon Chime API actions used by the Amazon Chime SDK, such as the AWS managed **AmazonChimeSDK** policy\.
-For more information, see [How Amazon Chime works with IAM](https://docs.aws.amazon.com/chime/latest/ag/security_iam_service-with-iam.html) and [Allow users to access Amazon Chime SDK actions](https://docs.aws.amazon.com/chime/latest/ag/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-chime-sdk) in the *Amazon Chime Administrator Guide*\.
+For more information, see [How Amazon Chime works with IAM](https://docs.aws.amazon.com/chime-sdk/latest/ag/security_iam_service-with-iam.html) and [Allow users to access Amazon Chime SDK actions](https://docs.aws.amazon.com/chime-sdk/latest/ag/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-chime-sdk) in the *Amazon Chime SDK Administrator Guide*\.
 + For the majority of use cases, you also need the following:
   + A **server application** – Manages meeting and attendee resources, and serves those resources to the client application\.
 The server application is created in the AWS account and must have access to the IAM role mentioned previously\.
   + A **client application** – Receives meeting and attendee information from the server application, and uses that information to make media connections\.